AbnerErnaniADSFatec/geoserver-keycloak/README.md

 ## Keycloak in Geoserver

-### 1 - Create a client in Keycloak with all settings:
+### 1 - Create a client in Keycloak with custom settings [Keycloak for Geoserver](https://docs.geoserver.org/main/en/user/community/keycloak/authentication.html);

 ### 2 - Run geoserver in Docker: